-The disadvantage of this method is that conversions to the account are pulled up with a delay (in average of nine hours).
+The disadvantage of this method is that conversions to the account are pulled up with a delay (an average of nine hours).

 What should you choose?
-We recommend to give preference to the first method – the Google Ads tag.
-We recommend to use the second method only if there are insurmountable difficulties with the implementation of the first.
+We recommend giving preference to the first method — the Google Ads tag.
+We recommend using the second method only if there are insurmountable difficulties with the implementation of the first.

 You can also set up and transfer to your Google Ads ad account and other conversions.
-For example, viewing a product card, adding an item to the cart, filling in shipping information, and others.
-But again, we do not recommend to use these conversions at the start for campaigns’ optimization.
+For example, viewing a product card, adding an item to the cart, filling in the shipping information, and others.
+But again, we do not recommend using these conversions at the start for campaign optimization.
 This means that these in-account conversions should not be included in the Conversions column.

 To check which conversions are included in the conversion column in your account and which are not, go to the conversions section.

 There you will see a list of all conversions in the ad account.
 Pay attention to the column “Include in conversions”.